 The focus of the Poovaiah research laboratory is on calcium/calmodulin-mediated signaling in plants.
 In 1984, we documented calcium- and calcium/calmodulin-dependent protein phosphorylation in plants (Science 1984; Plant Physiology 1984).
 In 1995, we cloned and characterized a calcium/calmodulin-dependent protein kinase which we named CCaMK (Proc.
 Natl.
 Acad.
 Sci.
 1995, communicated by Edwin Krebs, Nobel Laureate).

-It is becoming clear that CCaMK plays a critical role in both bacterial and fungal symbioses in plants (see CCaMK movie above, right, illustrating how CCaMK is regulated by calcium and calcium/calmodulin; the root hair movie shows dynamic changes in calcium concentration in response to bacterial Nod signal).
-We also documented how calcium/calmodulin and their interactors play unique roles in controlling plant growth (Nature 2005), plant:bacterial symbiosis (Nature 2006) and plant defense/immunity (Nature 2009, highlighted in Cell 2009).
-These results document novel regulatory mechanisms where calcium acts as a “master switch” in controlling various physiological processes in plants.
+It is becoming clear that CCaMK plays a critical role in both bacterial and fungal symbioses in plants (Nature, 2006 and other publications).
+We also documented how calcium/calmodulin and their interactors play unique roles in controlling plant growth (Nature 2005) and plant defense/immunity (Nature 2009, highlighted in Cell 2009).
+These and other recent results document novel regulatory mechanisms where calcium acts as a “master switch” in controlling various physiological processes in plants.